urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/11 IO Streams.md

   Returns the default system-dependent line separator
     Line separator is the character that tells the system to break the line (like \n)

+Current directory
+  The current directory is the path from where the program is run When you execute a jar file, Windows sets the current directory
+    as the directory in which the file is located.
+    On older versions, Windows sets the current directory to C:\windows\system32 All relative paths are resolved against the current directory by default

+Dot (.) and dot-dot (..)
+  All directories in Unix and DOS based files systems automatically get two children named. and ..,
+    where . refers to the same directory as the one in which it exists and .. refers to its parent directory
+  Canonical path
+    Absolute path that doesn't contain redundant path fragments for example, the canonical path of "C:\temp\a\..\test.txt" is "C:\temp\test.txt" Some operating systems allow you to create symbolic links to other files, a canonical path resolves such links as well

 java.io.File class
-  Is an abstract representation of file and directory pathnames Can be created in the way
+  Is an abstract representation of file and directory pathnames It is immutable
+  The purpose of this class is not to operate the data inside the file,
+    but to work with the file itself in a platform independent manner Notably it does not have methods to copy and move a file Can be created in the way
     File file = new File("testDirectory"); // testDirectory is converted into an abstract pathname Contains the static fields